 Many different techniques are used to control invasive plants and animals in South Florida (Langeland and Stocker 1997, Wittenberg and Cock 2001).
-The District and other agencies typically use tools in an integrated fashion with the goal of minimizing impacts of invasive species by the most cost-effective and environmentally sound means.
-A detailed account of invasive species management tools and strategies is presented in Chapter 9 of the 2006 SFER - Volume I (Ferriter et al. 2006).
+SFWMD and other agencies typically use tools in an integrated fashion with the goal of minimizing impacts of invasive species by the most cost-effective and environmentally sound means.
 The following is a brief summary of available management tools for controlling invasive species.